 Sparkill Creek Watershed Alliance (SCWA) is a 501c3 non-profit organization established in 2010.
 We obtained our own 501c3 designation in 2015.
 Our community effort brings together creekside neighbors, family, friends, community organizations and businesses to learn how to care for our creek, so that it is here for generations to come.Water quality is a local, even hyper-local issue that can be addressed with local solutions.
 Please join us at our next Citizen Action Meeting to learn how you can help.

 The Water People

 Larry was elected chairperson in 2017 and brings a lot of experience for watershed planning and science.
 Larry is a long time resident of the watershed.
 He created an earlier Sparkill Creek watershed effort called the Sparkill Creek Conservancy with Greg Mercurio, former Vice Chair of the SCWA.

 Larry is presently a member of the Orangetown Environmental Committee, and a member of the Stormwater/ Groundwater Committee of the Rockland Task Force on Water Resources Management.
 He is also a former member of the Orangetown Architectural and Community Appearance Board, and Director of the Tappan Historical Society.

-Christine Wooden, Vice Chair
+Christine Wooden, Recording Secretary

 Christina Wooden is a Sparkill creekside resident who joined the group two years ago and has been dedicatedly taking part in all our actions.
 Christina is a writer and brings communication skills and a knack for getting things done.